MapmyIndia: History

 MapmyIndia was founded by Rakesh and Rashmi Verma in 1995.
 The couple launched a startup called CE Info Systems in 1995 at New Delhi, India.
 The company started working upon developing a web mapping technology and provide products and services required for enhancing marketing and logistics efficiency in existing organizations in the country.
 Soon after, the company took up an assignment to develop good quality maps with detailed topography to support the marketing and logistics operations of Coca-Cola and Cellular One.

 The company launched the first Indian interactive digital mapping portal "www.mapmyindia.com" in 2004.
 This portal provided free, customized, location-based services including assigning an e-location to existing addresses to enable last mile deliveries to their exact destinations.
 The services were available for mobile phones with internet connectivity also.
 These services were also provided through the MapmyIndia portal to MagicBricks.

 In 2010, MapmyIndia launched a GPS navigation service called Road Pilot, preloaded with Indian cities, villages and destinations.
 The company's online maps are integrated with ISRO Satellite Imagery for detailed satellite and hybrid.

-As of 2018, it has 5000+ enterprise customers and over 250 million consumers benefit directly and indirectly from its services.
-MapmyIndia has also expanded into the Indian subcontinent by creating maps of Sri Lanka, Bangladesh, Bhutan and Nepal and soon plans to release maps for the different parts of the world.
+In 2014, MapmyIndia launched a voice-navigation app called NaviMaps, that supported various languages spoken in India, including Hindi, Bengali, Gujarati, Kannada, Malayalam, Marathi, Oriya, Punjabi, Tamil and Telugu.

-In 2020, MapmyIndia launched a unique COVID-19 dashboard that in real time mapped containment zones and Covid testing and treatment centers across India and made it available for free access to millions of web and mobile users.
-It greatly benefited users needing this information as the incumbent global mapping giant, Google was slow to respond and released it many months later.
-It also won the Government of India's AatmaNirbhar Bharat App Innovation Challenge for its consumer app, Move.
+In 2020, MapmyIndia launched a COVID-19 dashboard.

+MapmyIndia won the Government of India's AatmaNirbhar Bharat App Innovation Challenge for its consumer app, Move.